three-ball/self-learning/backend-101/02_Caching_Design.md

 ## 1. Introduction

-- A Cache is a hardware or software component that stores data so that future requests for that data can be served faster.
 - The data in cache:
     - **A copy of frequently accessed data** from a slower storage layer (like a database).
     - **Computed results of expensive operations.**